yowainwright/yowainwright.github.io/src/pages/2017-09-04-reinvisioning-branded-content.md

 ```

-**Cleaning up css:**[Purify CSS](https://github.com/purifycss/purifycss) is used along with a config to makes that styles added via wordpress are there but nothing more.
+**Cleaning up CSS:**[Purify CSS](https://github.com/purifycss/purifycss) is used along with a config to makes that styles added via WordPress are there but nothing more.
 There are very few unused styles on the site.

-### Troubleshooting state css classes by adding a .config file for purify css
+### Troubleshooting state CSS classes by adding a .config file for purifying CSS

 ```html
 <!-- now purify css knows not to remove it -->